Congressman Mike Kelly condemns Erie Reader op-ed; author stands by editorial - NewsBreak

 Congressman Mike Kelly said he has never been on a pardon list.
 Nevertheless, the Erie County Democratic Chair stands by his editorial.

-Rep. Kelly was in Erie Friday, arguing an opinion piece written by Erie County Democratic Chairman Jim Wertz suggests Kelly is on a pardon list.PA state trooper charged after driving cruiser into horse
+Rep. Kelly was in Erie Friday, arguing an opinion piece written by Erie County Democratic Chairman Jim Wertz suggests Kelly is on a pardon list.Gov.
+Wolf signs new election ballot printing law

 The congressman condemned the Erie Reader article, saying it promotes misinformation.